atom-box/MKE/README.md

 Try Elm, without installing anything: https://ellie-app.com/new Installing Elm: the tutorials above have more details, but, if you already have Node.js and NPM, try typing npm install -g elm
 Videos: search online "Why Elm?"

+<br><br>
+ _"...JavaScript is troublesome, it is designed to swallow errors and move on – something that we know is a wrong idea in programming!
+Elm is an exciting language.
+It aims its scissors squarely at the knot of complexity that is frontend development, bringing the benefits of: static typing, functional programming, and purity."_
+ -Brad Grzesiak, CEO of Bendyworks

 Todo:
 * grab a pointer